arduino/help-center-content/content/Hardware Support/UNO/Update-the-wireless-connectivity-firmware-on-UNO-R4-WiFi.md

 1. Press any key on your keyboard to close the terminal window.
 1. Disconnect the USB cable of the **UNO R4 WiFi** board from your computer.
 1. Connect the **UNO R4 WiFi** board to your computer with the USB cable again.

+### Troubleshooting for Windows

+If you get a `VCRUNTIME140.dII was not found` error, download and install the <a class="link-top-right" href="https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022">Microsoft Visual C++ Redistributable package</a> from Microsoft.

 ---